 Food Revolution Insights Backed by Research

-Preventative Nutrition and Longevity
+Preventative Nutrition and longevity

 Adopting a healthier diet can cut risks like heart disease and diabetes in half.
 Malta’s numbers hint at a similar outcome.
 Cardiovascular conditions and cancers are two major threats in Malta today, but science proves that incorporating whole plant-based foods into daily meals decreases cardiovascular mortality by 30%, a fact supported consistently by studies like those offered by Harvard School of Public Health.